 There are ongoing constraints across the supply chain and global supply chains remain fragile.
-Semi-conductor supply remains constrained, but availability for all manufacturers has improved significantly and is expected to continue to result in improved new car registration performance into 2025.
+Semi-conductor supply remains constrained, but availability for all manufacturers has improved significantly and is expected to continue to result in improved new car registration performance through 2025.
 Longer term concerns regarding security of water and power supplies in Taiwan, plus the potential for invasion by China, result in an outlook where chips in general remain in relatively short supply until additional manufacturing capacity comes on stream within the next couple of years.
 Further supply disruption of some form seems inevitable and the timing of that disruption and location of the countries impacted is likely to be impossible to predict, but the level of disruption is expected to be less than seen over the past three to four years.

-With Donald Trump taking office for his second term as US President, there are increasing concerns that a full-blown trade war with China now looks likely.
+With Donald Trump taking office for his second term as US President, there are increasing concerns that a full-blown trade war now looks likely, not just with China, but with most of the developed world, although the situation seems to change on almost a daily basis.
 However, there is also potential for this to result in reduced demand for shipping containers from current levels and could act to limit inflation if it results on lower global shipping costs.
 It remains to be seen whether the UK and EU authorities are able to negotiate a way through the forthcoming difficulties and avoid detrimental impacts from future global trade actions.

-Although prices had continued to soften for many of the elements which had been driving inflation in recent months, January saw the highest inflation rate in ten months, with CPI increasing to 3.0% (from 2.3% in October and 1.7% in September) and mainly driven by food, fuel and energy prices.
-The surprise reduction in CPI to 2.5% in December was expected to be reversed and the mild inflationary trend is expected to continue.
-Wider geopolitical concerns remain and it is hoped that lower year on year prices will once again feed through into wider food prices over the coming months.
-CPI is expected to remain relatively close to target, although the last Budget provided additional pressure and the Bank of England remain concerned about future increases, especially from the services sector.
+Although prices had continued to soften for many of the elements which had been driving inflation last year, January saw the highest inflation rate in ten months, with CPI increasing to 3.0% (from 2.3% in October and 1.7% in September) and mainly driven by food, fuel and energy prices.
+The surprise reduction in CPI to 2.5% in December was expected to be reversed and the mild inflationary trend is expected to continue, with most analysts predicting a further increase in CPI when the February data is published.
+However, CPI is expected to remain relatively close to target, although the last Budget provided additional pressure and the Bank of England remain concerned about future increases, especially from the services sector.
 Container prices and shipping costs remain well below their previous highs and the piracy risks in the Red Sea seem to have reduced in recent weeks, with fewer vessels being diverted around the Cape of Good Hope and more traffic through the Suez Canal, which may lead to further reductions in global shipping costs.
 The global inflation outlook remains complex.
 Previous increases in base rates from central banks, including the Bank of England, are widely thought to be unlikely to have had any significant impact on inflation and appear to have had more potential to limit growth.